jponf/dremo/README.md

 dremo
 =====

-Simple resource monitor oriented to monitorize the resources of different machines
+Simple test of an application to monitorize different machines

 ## Structure ##